-Rebecca Collins has experience in and accepts briefs in commercial matters, particularly insolvency, financial services, construction and resources disputes.
+Rebecca Collins is an experienced litigator, having practised for around 15 years.
+She has experience in and accepts briefs in commercial matters, particularly insolvency, financial services, construction and resources disputes.

 Rebecca has acted for banks, funds, resources companies, insolvency practitioners, ASIC, investors and creditors on a wide range of contentious matters.
 She previously practised as an attorney at law in the Cayman Islands and acted on a number of multi-jurisdictional disputes including cross-border insolvency disputes.